wokas36/DFNets/README.md

 # DFNets: Distributed Feedback-Looped Networks

-This is a python implementation of DFNets for semi-supervised classification.
+This is a keras implementation of DFNets for semi-supervised classification.

 Asiri Wijesinghe, Qing Wang, [DFNets: Spectral CNNs for Graphs with feedback-looped Filters](NeurIPS 2019).